 Storytelling is disqualifying for a scientist.
 The only way out of the cul-de-sac economics has trapped itself in is to avoid NONENTITIES like the plague and to deal exclusively with entities.
 For a start, here is a shortlist of the most obvious NONENTITIES: utility, expected utility, rationality/bounded rationality/animal spirits, equilibrium, constrained optimization, well-behaved production functions, supply/demand functions, simultaneous adaptation, rational expectation, total income = value of output, I=S, real-number quantities/prices, ergodicity.
 Every theory/model that contains one of these NONENTITIES goes directly into the wastebasket.
 Only what then remains is acceptable for real scientific discussion and peer review.

 Lucas and other storytellers, who have swallowed NONENTITIES hook, line, and sinker since Econ 101, are beyond help.
-They are out of science for good.
+They are outside of science for good.

 Dennis, K. (1982).
 Economic Theory and the Problem of Translation (I).
 Journal of Economic Issues, 16(3): 691–712.
 URL